actuallyasmartname/automatic-free-badges/README.md

 500 - Something's wrong with Roblox; this is not your fault.

 429 - Too many requests.
 Make sure you aren't making lots of requests to Roblox.
+If you get this a lot change `timediff` in config.py to a higher number.

 404 - Really rare occasions when the code is probably obsolete.
 Open an issue if you get this; this is most likely my bad coding.